Last fact-checked: 3 October 2020

-Laser skin resurfacing can help rejuvenate the lifetime of damage and flaws your face has endured.
-One of the first parts of your body to show it’s age, sun damage, acne scars, age spots, wrinkles, furrows and other skin imperfections can be minimized with laser technology and your complexion significantly improved.
+One of the first parts of your body to show its age, sun damage, acne scars, age spots, wrinkles, furrows and other skin imperfections can be minimized with laser skin resurfacing.

 It’s important to prepare yourself for this procedure initially by discussing your cosmetic hopes and expectations with your dermatological surgeon.
-You will also be asked to disclose your medical history, current and past health problems and any medication you take.
-Aspirin, ibuprofen or vitamin E should not be used for at least 10 days as these over-the-counter drugs can affect clotting.
+It should also be noted that:

 There are two kinds of lasers: ablative (wounding) lasers which are more invasive and non-ablative (non-wounding) lasers.

-The procedure can’t remove excess or sagging skin or deep wrinkles and the results won’t be permanent because as you age, you will continue to develop wrinkles as you skin loses elasticity.
+The procedure cannot remove excess or sagging skin or deep wrinkles and the results won’t be permanent because as you age, you will continue to develop wrinkles as your skin loses elasticity.

 The skin will be numbed with a local anesthetic, held taut and the patient issued with goggles to protect the eyes.
 You will feel a prickly sensation and your doctor may apply a cooling treatment for pain relief.

-Because the non-ablative lasers don’t resurface the skin as invasively as the alternative treatment, multiple sessions will be necessary to achieve the best results.
+Because non-ablative lasers are not as intense as the ablative treatment, multiple sessions will be necessary to achieve the best results.
 On the plus side, it can be performed in the doctor’s office in under an hour and although the results are less pronounced, the recovery period is shorter and potential complications are reduced.

 This is a good time to note that there is a longer post-operative recovery period for ablative treatment and most patients take around two to four weeks for redness and swelling to recede, depending on the depth of skin removal.